 Author: Duguma L A, Minang P A ,Aynekulu B E,Carsan S,Nzyoka J,Bah A,Jamnadass R H

 Publisher: World Agroforestry (ICRAF)

-Keyword(s): carbon sequestration, communities, community led, ecosystem degradation, ecosystem restoration, integrated landscape management, landscape management, landscape restoration, seedling, seedling survival, tree planting, tree-based landscape restoration, trees
+Keyword(s): carbon sequestration, communities, community-led, ecosystem degradation, ecosystem restoration, integrated landscape management, landscape management, landscape restoration, seedlings, tree planting, tree-based landscape restoration, trees